dekuNukem/duckyPad/japan_test.md

 * It will type out some texts and symbols

-* The `letter` and `symb` key should look EXACTLY like below.
+* The `letter` and `symb` key output should look EXACTLY like below.
 Let me know if it doesn't.

 ```
 the quick brown fox jumps over the lazy dog